2006 Oakland Raiders season: Week 13: vs. Houston Texans

-Trying to end a four-game losing streak, the Raiders went home for a Week 13 fight with the Houston Texans.
+Trying to end a four-game losing streak, the Raiders went home for a Week 13 fight with the Houston Texans Offensive Coordinator Tom Walsh had been demoted and John Shoop was promoted to help ignite the struggling offense.
 In the first quarter, Oakland trailed early with DB Demarcus Faggins returning a fumble 58 yards for a touchdown, along with the score of the period.
 In the second quarter, the Raiders climbed back into the game and into the lead with RB Justin Fargas' 3-yard TD run, along with MLB Kirk Morrison returning a fumble 35 yards for a touchdown.
 In the third quarter, Oakland's lead vanished with RB Wali Lundy's 3-yard TD run for the only score of the period.
 In the fourth quarter, the Texans wrapped up the game with kicker Kris Brown nailing a 42-yard, a 47-yard, and a 39-yard field goal.
 The Oakland Raiders secondary (which is ranked #1 in the NFL) held the Texans to −5 yards passing, yet the Raiders were unable to pull out the win.
 With their fifth-straight loss, the Raiders fell to 2–10.